bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 	.. method:: is_supported($driver)

 		:param	string	$driver: the name of the caching driver
 		:returns:	TRUE if supported, FALSE if not
+		:rtype:	bool

 		This method is automatically called when accessing drivers via ``$this->cache->get()``.
 However, if the individual drivers are used,